Legionnaires Disease

 Risk factors

-The risk of infection increases with the type and intensity of the exposure, as well as the health status of the exposed individual.
-Numerous factors increase the risk of acquiring legionellae infections, including the following:
+The risk for infection increases with the type and intensity of the exposure, as well as the health status of the exposed individual.
+Numerous factors increase the risk of acquiring Legionella infections, including the following:

 Epidemiology